grisner/js-concepts/README.md

 ## react-jest
 Needed to isolate some concepts around a react-jest-test.
 This one could be even smaller, I just copied a few files from another project.

+## Vue hooks
+My vue hooks didn't do what I wanted them to, so I created a project that only logs when each hook runs, just to have something to compare to